shreyas-r1/Grain_preserve_system_arduino_CPP_code/README.md

 ======================================
-IoT Grain Handling & Preservation System
+IoT Based Grain Preservation System
 ======================================

 This project is an automated system designed to manage and preserve grain by monitoring environmental conditions and controlling material flow.
 It integrates a conveyor belt for grain transport with a climate control system to prevent spoilage.
 A cloud-based dashboard provides comprehensive remote monitoring and data analysis.